Paleontology in Maryland: Prehistory

 Glaciers never reached Maryland during the later Ice Age.
 However, they still affected the local environment as when water was trapped frozen in glaciers it caused the local sea levels to drop.
-The local climate was cold and the local flora correspondingly different.
-The local wildlife was also different and included such animals as mastodons.
+The local climate was cold and the area often received snow.
+Because of this, the local flora were correspondingly different.
+The local wildlife was also different and included such animals as mastodons, mammoths, and smilodon.
 During warmer periods the glaciers would melt and sea levels rise.
-Clams, oysters, and snails lived in these higher waters and were preserved in the eastern part of the state.
+Clams, oysters, mussels, and snails lived in these higher waters and were preserved in the eastern part of the state.
 On land, Pleistocene Maryland was home to a great diversity of mammals.
 During the middle of that epoch, Maryland was covered in a moist woodland habitat.
 Around this time a cavity in the limestone composing an Allegany County hill served as a death trap for many unwary animals over an extended period.
 Among the preserved remains were animals from very warm, intermediate and very cold climates, documenting the changes in the make up of the local wildlife in response to the planet's changing climate.
-The mammals typifying the warm "southern" fauna included some of the bats, peccaries, and a tapir.
-A crocodile added a reptilian element to this "southern" fauna.
+The mammals typifying the warm southern fauna included some of the bats, peccaries, and a tapir.
+A crocodile discovered in the cave showed evidence of reptilian megafauna existing in the state in prehistory.
 The intermediate latitude-type fauna was characterized by a badger, a variety of bears, deer, a mastodon, otter, and a puma-like animal.
 The mammals more typical of northern habitats included elk, a fisher, hare, lemming, mink, jumping mouse, muskrat, pika, porcupine, long-tailed shrew, red squirrel, and wolverine.
 Large animals are conspicuously absent from the deposit and few of the fossils suggest anything larger than a modern black bear.
-Also conspicuous is the absence of many kinds of animal that are common in the Pleistocene deposits in the United States like bison, camels, giant ground sloths, musk oxen, relatives of modern elephants, and saber teeth.
+Also conspicuous is the absence of many kinds of animal that are common in the Pleistocene deposits in the United States like bison, camels, giant ground sloths, grizzly bears, and musk oxen.